-National Grid Distribution raised Review Proposal 0264, for which the Terms of Reference are in Appendix 1.
+National Grid Distribution raised Review Proposal 0264, for which the Terms of Reference can be found at www.gasgovernance.co.uk/0264

 2. Review Process

 In accordance with the Modification Rules, at its meeting on 6 August 2009, the Modification Panel determined that this Review Proposal should be referred to a Review Group for progression.
 This Review Group Report was subsequently compiled by the Joint Office and approved by Review Group attendees.